-- The application site is not previously developed land. - An under-used, neglected garden with an area of hard-standing does not a "brownfield" site make! - This land might be surrounded on all sides by houses, but it is, nonetheless, garden land - There is no perceived change in planning law to contradict Planning's views in 1967, 1973 and 1984; nor those of two Planning Inspectors.
-On the contrary, Bexley has since produced Policy CS17, which promises that harmful backland development will be resisted. - The garden's use as a backland development for houses with a new road will have a harmful impact: loss of amenity and privacy, more noise and disturbance, light pollution and less security. - The proposed development will change the character of the area, one which adjoins a Conservation Area - There will be a significant loss of mature trees; and a real threat to the Cedars protected by TPOs both of them from root damage, and one from brutal pruning - There will be a harmful impact on wildlife, eg badgers which are a protected species - The development will make an insignificant contribution to Bexley's housing supply - The plans present an unrealistic picture of the true nature and size of site. - A Site Visit before any decision is made is strongly recommended,
+- The deciding factor should be Bexley's Policy CS17 against harmful backland development, not recent govt. pressure to increase housing supply - The proposed development is also contrary to Policies UDP H3, H5, H8 and CS06 - There is no perceived change in planning law to contradict Planning's views in 1967, 1973 and 1984; nor those of two Planning Inspectors. - The application site might be surrounded on all sides by houses, but it is, nonetheless, garden land - The garden's use as a backland development for houses and a new road will have a harmful impact: loss of amenity and privacy, more noise and disturbance, light pollution and less security. - The proposed development will change the character of the area, one which adjoins a Conservation Area - What was wrong for Wansunt Road in 2012 is even more wrong for St James Way because of the greater impact on people's amenities etc. - There will be a significant loss of mature trees; and a real threat to the Cedars protected by TPOs both of them from root damage, and one from brutal pruning - Whether or not Listed Building Consent has been granted in respect of the old wall is unclear - There will be a harmful impact on wildlife, eg badgers which are a protected species - The development would not make a significant contribution to Bexley's housing supply one already made by North Cray in recent years - The plans present an unrealistic picture of the true nature and size of site. - A Site Visit before any decision is made is strongly recommended,